Article Type: Release Notes Audience: All Users Module: Platform Releases

 The application configurations stored in the system can then be accessed in any transform in any screen or data flow using the $appConfig binding and the ID of the application configuration.
 The example below uses it to decide whether to send emails.
 This setup would allow administrators to easily turn this behavior on and off tenant-wide without touching a data flow.

-With the release of this feature, we’re promoting the Device Gateway service to “production” status, and deprecating the legacy desktop app version.
+With the release of this feature, we're promoting the Edge Gateway service to "production" status, and deprecating the legacy desktop app version.
 The legacy app will no longer be supported going forward, and administrators are advised to migrate to the new service as soon as possible.
-For information on the new Device Gateway service, including how to migrate from the legacy version, you can read our documentation.
+For information on the new Edge Gateway service, including how to migrate from the legacy version, see Edge Gateway Installation Step-by-Step.

 Another significant improvement in the June release is a major update to the API pagination system.
 This update improves the performance of the pagination system and addresses a number of bugs present in the old implementation.
 The simplest way to paginate is demonstrated below: just supply a first parameter to determine how many records to retrieve at once, then pass the cursor obtained from pageInfo.endCursor into the after parameter of the next query.
 Simply repeat until pageInfo.hasNextPage is false, and you've retrieved all the available data!